Best Snacks for Athletes Between Games

 Consuming a sports drink between games can help athletes replace both fluid and electrolyte losses.
 In addition, drinking a sports drink that contains carbohydrates can assist with providing energy for the upcoming game.

-If athletes are competing in a hot and humid environment, a sports drink can be particularly beneficial in helping to replace fluid and electrolyte losses.
+When athletes are competing in a hot and humid environment, a sports drink can be particularly beneficial in helping to replace fluid and electrolyte losses.

 If athletes rehydrate with water between games, choosing snacks that contain sodium, such as pretzels, or pita chips, can help with replacing sodium lost in sweat.
-Sodium also helps stimulate thirst (1), thus encouraging athletes to drink fluid between games as well.

 Carbohydrate-Rich Snacks Between Games

-Carbohydrates provide athletes with the energy needed to perform at their best.
 During activity, athletes deplete their carbohydrate stores.
 Thus, replacing these stores between games is important.

 • Fresh fruit: Bananas, grapes, apples, oranges